What is Phi Alpha Theta?

 - At least 3.0 overall GPA

 - At least 12 hours in history courses, with a minimum 3.1 GPA in those courses.
-No more than three of the twelve hours can be online or transfer courses.

 - Graduate students must have completed at least 12 semester hours toward their Master's degree in History and have a GPA of better than 3.5.

 Do I have to be a History major?

 While you don’t have to be history major, you must have at least 12 hours credit in history courses.